AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week1.txt)

-We **review** this work on Review Meeting on Wednesday 24th March, 18.30 CET
+We **review** this work on Review Meeting Week 1 on Wednesday 24th March, 18.30 CET

 ## Week 2 (Higher-order procedures)